ncsu-swat/IssueMut/src/fuzzer/README.md

 # IssueMut Install Instructions

-This document provides step-by-step instructions for setting up and running the IssueMut.
+This document provides step-by-step instructions for setting up and running the IssueMut mutators.
-Since the IssueMut is built on top of MetaMut, please clone MetaMut and apply the patch.
+Since we ran IssueMut mutators on top of MetaMut, please clone MetaMut and apply the patch.

+- Note: To run kitten_i, please clone the repository of Kitten (https://github.com/uw-pluverse/perses.git) and apply the `kitten_i.patch` to it.

 ## Setup Process